tkchafin/scripts/README.md

     Program killed: Help menu called.

 ### Contents
 Here is a (probably) complete list of the scripts contained here, and generally what they do.
+All scripts written in Python require Python3.
 ```
 alleles2taghap.pl	: Converts from pyRAD .alleles format to input for fineRadStructure
 averageFastStructure.pl	: Combines multiple replicate runs of FastStructure